crossstack-ai/crossbridge/docs/selenium-java-runner-quickstart.md

 ## Installation

-No additional installation required - included with CrossBridge AI.
+No additional installation required - included with CrossBridge.

 ## Basic Usage